Air Fryer Salmon Recipe

 Every method for cooking salmon has advantages.
 Often I bake salmon or grill salmon, with delicious results.
 BUT if you have an air fryer (and if you don’t, strongly consider buying one!), here’s why you should give air fryer salmon a try:

-- Crispy salmon without heavy frying.
+Crispy salmon without heavy frying.
 In an air fryer, the hot air circulates rapidly around the food, giving it a nice crispy exterior without any added fat.
-Plus, it only takes 8 to 10 minutes.
+It only takes 8 to 10 minutes!
+(This method works well for steak, too; try air fryer steak bites.)

-- Adaptable.
+Adaptable.
 I just know you’ll be very pleased with how your salmon turns out.
 And there are plenty of ways that you can make this recipe your own!
-Endless possibilities for perfectly cooked salmon, seasoned and dressed to your liking.
+There are endless possibilities for perfectly cooked salmon, seasoned and dressed to your liking.

-- Salmon: The recipe is written for 3 fillets because that’s what fits in my air fryer but it’s easy to adjust.
-Skin-on or skinless salmon is fine.
+• Salmon: The recipe is written for 3 fillets because that’s what fits in my air fryer but it’s easy to adjust.
+Either skin-on or skinless salmon is fine.
 The skin will separate easily from the flesh once the salmon is cooked.
 You can make this recipe using fresh or frozen salmon filets, see my tip below on how to thaw frozen salmon.

 Thawing Frozen Salmon